Medical Policy

 Schroeder and colleagues published two systematic reviews.
 Their 2015 systematic review identified 15 publications on axial interbody arthrodesis of the L5-S1 spine using the AxiaLIF device, 13 case series and 2 retrospective cohort studies.
 Based primarily on the case series, the authors reported a high overall fusion rate (93.15%) and a complication rate of 12.9% associated with axial interbody arthrodesis.
 However, due to the limited prospective data, the actual fusion rates may be lower and complications rate may be higher than reported in the studies.

 In 2016, Schroeder and colleagues published a systematic review comparing fusion rates after ALIF, transforaminal lumbar interbody fusion (TLIF), and axial LIF at the lumbosacral junction in adults undergoing surgery for one- and two-level degenerative spine conditions.
-A total of 42 articles and 1507 subjects were included in the review.
+A total of 42 articles and 1507 study participants were included in the review.
 A difference in overall fusion rates was identified, with a rate of 99.2% (range, 96.4%-99.8%) for TLIF, 97.2% (range, 91.0%-99.2%) for ALIF, and 90.5% (range, 79.0%-97.0%) for axial interbody fusion (p=0.005).
 In a paired analysis directly comparing fusion techniques, only the difference between a TLIF and an axial interbody fusion was statistically significant.
 No statistically significant difference between the three techniques was identified when bilateral pedicle screws supported the interbody fusion (p>0.05).
 A limitation of this review includes a paucity of RCTs directly comparing the techniques.
 Additionally, of the reviewed studies, only 12 were found to have a low risk of bias.
 There was significant heterogeneity in how a solid fusion was determined (that is, use of computed tomography versus radiographs).
-Confounding variables not accounted for in this review included adequacy of the endplate preparation and medical comorbidities of evaluated subjects.
+Confounding variables not accounted for in this review included adequacy of the endplate preparation and medical comorbidities.

 In 2014, the American Association of Neurological Surgeons (AANS) (Mummaneni, 2014) published guidelines on fusion procedures for degenerative disease of the lumbar spine, stating, “There is no conclusive evidence demonstrating improved clinical or radiographic outcome based on the different interbody fusion techniques.”